 Customer / Capital contributions

 Financial contribution received from / repaid to a customer in respect of the provision of a new connection to the transmission network.

+Circuit Breaker

+Device capable of making, carrying and breaking currents under normal circuit operation and also making, carrying for a specified time and breaking, fault current.
+Also includes auto-reclosers.
+It does not include any circuit breakers that form part of an RMU.

 D